nnmm/gomori/gomori-py/README.md

 After setup is completed, you can just `from gomori import *`.

-The API is pretty much the same as in Rust, so check out the documentation in that package.
+The API is pretty much the same as in Rust, so check out the documentation for that package.